elastisys/scale.cloudpool/README.md

 Getting started
 ===============

-Clone the repository and build it with:
+This project depends on [scale.commons](https://github.com/elastisys/scale.commons).
+If you are building from `master` yourself (where the POM file refers to a SNAPSHOT version), you need to clone and build that code repository first.

+Once that has been installed using Maven, this project can be built with:

   `mvn clean install`